tripur3121/Tech-Resources/README.md

 # Tech-Resources
-Here are some resources that can assist you in various areas.
+This repository have many resources that can assist you in various areas.
 ## GitHub Tools
 1) [Profileme](https://www.profileme.dev/) <br>
 Create an amazing GitHub profile in minutes.
 Show off your skills, experience and projects.
 Generate markdown for your profile with just a few clicks!